Ivana505/funky-keyboard/README.md

 The target audience are kids and parents who want to play the piano keyboard without previous knowledge and have fun:

-- To understand how the keyboards is played and to navigate through the site easily.
+- To understand how the keyboard is played and to navigate through the Website easily.
 - To learn how to play easy songs on the piano keyboard in a day.
 - To hear the songs first before starting to play.